ViktorDojcinovski/DemoBouncingBalls/README.md

 yarn dev
 ```

-the app opens a port default on 8002.
+the app opens at port default on 8002.
 Create environment variable in order to run on another port.

 ```bash
 yarn webpack